ETCLabs/EtcPal/docs/mainpage.md

 the sources for lwpa are located in the heirarchy:
 ```
 src/
-  [platform_name]/
+  os/
+    [OS name]/
       [platform-specific lwpa sources]
   [platform-neutral lwpa sources]
 ```

 The includes are in the heirarchy:
 ```
 include/
-  [platform_name]/
+  os/
+    [OS name]/
       [platform-specific lwpa headers]
   [platform-neutral lwpa headers]
 ```
-Some lwpa headers are platform-specific and duplicated for each platform.
+Some lwpa headers are platform-specific and duplicated for each OS.
 Platform-specific headers for the same module will always conform to an identical interface, as documented in that module's documentation.

-## Platforms
+## Supported Platforms

-lwpa is currently ported for the following platforms:
+lwpa is currently ported for the following operating systems:

 + Microsoft Windows
 + Linux